Frequently Asked Questions

 Do you include properties that are not traditionally considered luxury accommodations?

-Yes.
-We define luxury depending on the location and the standards available at the time we visit.
-There is no hard and fast rule.
+Yes, we define luxury depending on the location and the standards available at the time we visit.
+While generally speaking in urban areas we feature four and five star properties there is no hard and fast rule for luxury that applies universally.
 We base our selection on the options available and the features offered at a particular destination.
 There are magical places worth sleeping outdoors.

 If the best or only way to enjoy a remote location with limited accommodations is by staying in relatively modest accommodation like a tent and we find it worthwhile, we will include it.
 Some tents we have stayed in would rival urban hotels in the service and quality of the accommodations and surpass them in many other respects.

-What happens when a SBTR representative does not like something?
+What happens when a SBTR/LTR representative does not like something?

+Our goal is to share accurate, objective, first hand information from our experiences to entertain and help our audience make optimum choices for their life and travel style.
 We focus on places and things worth mentioning in a positive light.
-We research topics and destinations in advance to ensure our teams have a safe and fun trips that result in great articles we can share with you.
-On the odd occasion, we discover a well-known voyage, property or restaurant that disappoints us.
-When that happens we tell you.
-Our goal is to provide you accurate, objective, first hand information from our experiences to entertain and help you make optimum choices for your life and travel style.
+We research topics and destinations in advance to ensure our teams have safe and fun trips that result in great articles we can share on our websites.
+On the odd occasion, we discover a well-known voyage, property or restaurant that disappoints us in the extreme.
+When that happens may we publish a note with our thoughts.

 What about food and restaurants?